 - Smoked Paprika.
 A subtly smoky note.

-- Add the hot sauce, Dijon, and paprika.
+- Brown the beef.
+Add the hot sauce, Dijon, and paprika.
 Stir in the beef broth and water.
-Bring the liquid to a boil.
+Bring to a boil.

 - Add the pasta, stirring frequently.